Where did Michael Hartnett get the idea for the title of A Farewell to English?

 and shout vague threats of hell.

-However, the ‘new skull’ will not wait, and ‘the new skull pushes towards its morning’ and Ita’s hopes and dreams are for the future as a new beginning and a new dispensation beckons.
+However, the ‘new skull’ will not wait, and ‘the new skull pushes towards its morning’, and Ita’s hopes and dreams are for the future as a new beginning and a new dispensation beckons.

 Section 6

 Section six is both a love song and a lament.
-Ita Cagney addresses her new-born with love and trepidation.
-She knows what will be said and she will try and protect her son from the venom and vitriol which she knows will come because of her actions.
+Ita Cagney addresses her newborn with love and trepidation.
+She knows what will be said, and she will try and protect her son from the venom and vitriol which she knows will come because of her actions.
 Her newborn is described lovingly with his ‘gold hair’ and ‘skin / that smells of milk and apples’.
 She wishes to cocoon her baby son and protect him from all the wickedness of the outside world as if he were in Noah’s Ark.
-However, she knows in her heart that just as in the Bible story ‘a dove is bound to come’ with messages from the outside world ‘bringing from the people words / and messages of hate’.
+However, she knows in her heart that just as in the Bible story, ‘a dove is bound to come’ with messages from the outside world, bringing from the people words / and messages of hate’.
 She knows that the ‘stain’ of what she has done will be passed like a baton of toxic shame, the preferred Irish weapon to ensure conformity, to the next generation:

 They will make you wear my life